mapbox/mason/scripts/llvm/base/README.md

 Note: `MASON_PLATFORM=linux` is only needed if your host is OS X.

+#### Step 7: Test and Merge

+Once you publish, you should check the PR you created earlier to see if CI tests pass and run any other tests necessary to check your new package.
+Once tests have passed, merge your PR into master.

+You're done!

 ## How to create a new dev llvm package + sub-packages

 #### Step 1: Create a mason branch